'I was stabbed nine times and had a hatchet in my head'

 The Violence Reduction Unit's work has helped to almost halve Scotland's homicide rate in the past 10 years.

-Last year, more than 35 children and teenagers were killed with knives in Britain, but none was in Scotland.
+Last year, more than 35 children and teenagers were killed with knives in Britain, but none were in Scotland.

 Latest figures show a 26% increase in knife offences in England and Wales on the previous year and the highest number since 2011, the earliest point for which comparable data is available.